mwcremer/dnd-bx/combined.md

 ### <a name="mercenary_morale"></a> Morale

 Like retainers, mercenaries have a morale rating.
-However, the morale rating of a group of mercenaries is determined solely by their type---it does not depend on the CHA of the hiring character.
+However, the morale rating of a group of mercenaries is determined solely by their type&mdash;it does not depend on the CHA of the hiring character.

 The table of common mercenary types to the left lists their basic morale rating, but the following chart may be used to calculate the morale of other types of mercenary: